 In the US, with US citizenship, or even a green card, there are no hoops to jump through and the right to work in the US is guaranteed and permanent.

 Overall, I do love Thailand and Thais and have enjoyed working here.
-If I’m honest with myself though, most opportunities for me are in the US or Europe and not in Thailand, and many other farangs come to that conclusion every year.
+If I am honest with myself though, most opportunities for me are in the US or Europe and not in Thailand, and many other farangs come to that conclusion every year.

-Out of the 12 teachers that were on my teacher training course when I arrived in Bangkok, every one except me has left Thailand for better opportunities, either back home or on to another country.
+Out of the 12 teachers that were on my teacher training course when I arrived in Bangkok 14 years ago, every single one, except me, has left Thailand for better opportunities, either back home or on to another country.

 So, be aware, if you plan on coming to Thailand to seek your fame and fortune, it can be done, but with great difficulty and with a huge loss of time and energy.